You are on our United Kingdom site

 Unpaid internships and apprenticeships

-Call for evidence launched on 17 July 2025 and closes on 9 October 2025.
-The Government anticipates publishing its response in Jan/Feb 2026, with any changes to follow thereafter.
+Call for evidence launched on 17 July 2025 and closed on 9 October 2025 and its response was published on 27 February 2026.

 Tipping